 Driving the impact agenda

-In 2021, Calyxia received an equity investment from Astanor Ventures that helped advance their impact agenda, make their first commercial product sales and scale up the product range.
-“We wanted to work with an impact investor with a strong track record and a reputation for supporting investors, to push our impact agenda.
-They helped provide exposure and communication opportunities and connected us to other investors and prospective customers.
-We often use them as a sounding board, to challenge ideas and get insight to adapt our strategy.”
+In 2021, Calyxia received an equity investment from Astanor Ventures to make their first commercial product sales and scale up the product range.
+Their goal was to work with an impact investor that has a strong track record in the field of environmental sustainability.
+Furthermore, Astanor Ventures was able to help with further exposure and communication opportunities, and moreover, it also connected the Calyxia team to other investors and prospective customers.

 About Calyxia